Tools & templates

 2. Write the target price, floor, anchor, and walk-away condition.

-3. List your real tradeables in order: scope, speed, access, support, payment timing.
+3. List your real tradeables in order: scope, speed, access, support, and payment timing.

 4. Write calm responses to the objections you expect.